Claude Code Complete Setup: 5 Minutes from Sign-Up to First Call

 Claude Code is Anthropic's CLI coding agent, released in 2025.
 Unlike IDE-integrated tools (Cursor, GitHub Copilot), it runs straight in the terminal and can autonomously read and write multiple files, run commands, run tests, and inspect the output — exactly the kind of work that normally has you ping-ponging between editor and shell (refactors, cross-file edits, TDD).

-• Compliance teams care about this.
-The intermediate hops have to be auditable.
-Anyone in finance, healthcare, or B2G has hard requirements here.
+- Compliance and auditability.
+Intermediate hops have to be auditable.
+Anyone in finance, healthcare, or B2G has hard requirements around key storage, log retention, and data residency.

 CodeGateway is built specifically to address those four points.